gorango/flowcraft/docs/guide/distributed-execution.md

 -   **`IAsyncContext`**: The asynchronous context interface used to manage state remotely.
 -   **`JobPayload`**: The data structure for a job placed on the queue.

-## Example: Using the BullMQ Adapter (Conceptual)
+## Example: Using BullMQ

-Flowcraft provides an official adapter for [BullMQ](https://bullmq.io/), which uses Redis for both the queue and state management.
+Flowcraft provides an [official adapter](/guide/adapters/bullmq) for [BullMQ](https://bullmq.io/), which uses Redis for both the queue and state management.

 Here's how you might set up a worker: